Discover Wild Goose Qigong

 Altrincham Instructor

-Sheila was looking for a Tai Chi class when in 2005, she discovered by accident, Wild Goose Qigong!
-She also trained with Dr Bingkun Hu during his UK workshops between 2007 -2014.
+Sheila discovered Wild Goose Qigong in 2005.
+She trained with Dr Bingkun Hu during his UK workshops between 2007 -2014.
 She has twice trained in Wuhan, China with the Grandmaster in 2017 and 2019.
 Sheila runs a weekly evening class in Altrincham and has also conducted retreats in North Wales.
+Contact her on 07866576509

 • Manchester, UK